najchris11/neetcode-250-guide/README.md

 ## 🚀 Features

 - **Complete Coverage**: Includes all 250 NeetCode problems with no gaps
+- **Personalized Start Date**: Choose when to begin your study journey
 - **Intelligent Scheduling**: 2 problems per day from the same category when possible
 - **Spaced Repetition**: Categories cycle with intelligent spacing to optimize retention
 - **Progressive Difficulty**: Early days focus on Easy problems, gradually increasing complexity